 Capabilities of CAT6

 CAT6 has a tighter twist to make two-way communication possible.
 This cable can carry signals up to 10 Gigabits but a distance of 164 feet.
-The advanced versions of CAT6 can carry the same Gigabits to 328 feet. if we talk the main difference between cat5 and cat6 are;
+The advanced versions of CAT6 can carry the same Gigabits to 328 feet. if we talk the main differences between cat5 and cat6 are;

 - Two-way communication

 CAT 6 is comparatively better in speed but both types can cover a distance up to 328 feet.
 The first type allows two-way communication with better quality.
 If you want to have new wiring at your house for Ethernet you can consult any electrical services provider.
 But before buying wires with any category you should consider the following points:

 Despite the difference between cat5 and cat6, there are some similarities.
 You may find that CAT5 is the cheapest one.
 It has been used in the market since 1990 but will not be used in the future as well.
-You should keep the relevancy factor in your mind while choosing between the two.
+You should keep the relevancy factor in mind while choosing between the two.
 The most popular cable is CAT6A these days, which promises a better speed than others.
-It will be a long-time investment as it is twisted more tightly and then packed with an extra plastic layer.
+It will be a long-term investment as it is twisted more tightly and then packed with an extra plastic layer.
 If you want to have durable wiring then you should install the second option.

 The CAT5e was 30% more expensive than the CAT5 and the CAT6 was 30% more expensive than the CAT5e.
 So, the better the version, the more the price you have to pay.
 If you are installing wires in a big building.
 Then it will have a huge impact on your overall cost.
 So, you take an option according to your budget.
 But it may affect the speed of your internet connection.
-A commercial electrical service provider can help you out to decide according to your needs.
+A commercial electrical service provider can help you to decide according to your needs.

 Evaluate your needs first